mmghv/lumen-route-binding/README.md

 ##### Handling the `NotFound` Exception :

-Similar to binding, We can handle the exception thrown in the resolver method (the model `firstOrFail` or in our repository) by passing a closure as the fifth parameter to the method `implicitBind` :
+Similar to explicit binding, We can handle the exception thrown in the resolver method (the model `firstOrFail` or in our repository) by passing a closure as the fifth parameter to the method `implicitBind` :

 ```PHP
 $binder->implicitBind('App\Repositories', '', 'Repository', 'findForRoute', function($e) {